aperture-software/colditz-escape/README.md

 * [__Windows__](https://ci.appveyor.com/api/projects/aperture-software/colditz-escape/artifacts/Colditz_Escape_Windows.7z?job=Environment%3A%20WINDOWS%3DRelease "Colditz Escape (Windows).7z")
 * [PSP](https://ci.appveyor.com/api/projects/aperture-software/colditz-escape/artifacts/Colditz_Escape_PSP.7z?job=Environment%3A%20PSP%3DRelease "Colditz Escape (PSP).7z") (Extract to `PSP\GAME\` on Memory Stick)
-* Linux users are encouraged to build from source, by cloning this repository uing `git`, or using the [latest x86_64 binary release](https://github.com/aperture-software/colditz-escape/releases/download/v1.1/Colditz_Escape_Linux.7z)
+* Linux and OSX: Unfortunately, Travis CI does not provide the ability to access the build artifacts from their servers...
+But you can still build from source (`make release`), by cloning this repository using `git`.

 Features that might be of interest to you within this source
 ------------------------------------------------------------